SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/SeeeduinoV4.2.md

 * Robot
 * Learning

-Here are some funny project for your reference.
+Here is some funny project for your reference.

 |Paper Man|Fingerprint Lock|Monitor Stand|
 |-------|-------|-------|